Ada-Developers-Academy/core/representing-data/data-and-json.md

 In JSON, data structures can be nested within each other.

 Often, we use this nesting to see the implied _relationship_ between the pieces of data.
-This is not something always with a technical and perfect answer; this is often interpeted.
+Programmers interpret this data; there isn't necessarily one correct answer.
 It gives meaning to the data, especially for humans and computers who look at this data.

 When we look at how data can be nested in JSON, we can identify different data structures within it.
 The relationships expressed in JSON could potentially be: